madderlake/shopping-list-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project can be viewed here: [mah-shopping-list.netlify.app](https://mah-shopping-list.netlify.app/)

 ## Requested Features

-- Fetches food data from api to populate "suggestions" list
+✅ Fetch food data from api to populate "suggestions" list\
-- Clicking on suggestion in the generated list adds the item to the shopping list
+✅ Clicking on suggestion in the generated list adds the item to the shopping list\
-- Grocery items can be deleted with an `X` button
+✅ Grocery items can be deleted with an `X` button\
-- Grocery item can be marked as completed using a checkbox
+✅ Grocery item can be marked as completed using a checkbox

 ## Challenges Added

-- Debounce api requests
+✅ Debounce api requests\
-- Item quantity is editable, until checked
+✅ Item quantity is editable, until checked\
-- Grocery items can be dragged and dropped to re-order
+✅ Grocery items can be dragged and dropped to re-order\
-- Keyboard navigation with arrow keys, and Tab key
+✅ Keyboard navigation with arrow keys, and Tab key\
-- Voiceover works well but can always be enhanced - added remove "${item}" as aria-label
+✅ Voiceover works well but can always be enhanced - added `remove ${item}` as aria-label

-## TODO's
+## Todo's

 - Improve keyboard (arrow key) navigation, add hook
 - Make item text editable